ddnexus/elastics-doc/source/doc/2-flex/2-Templating/1-Templates.md

 Flex implements different types of templates, useful in different context:

 * __Generic Templates__ `Flex::Template` base class
-* __Search Templates__ `Flex::Template::Search` subclass of `Flex::Template`)
+* __Search Templates__ `Flex::Template::Search` (subclass of `Flex::Template`)
-* __Slim Search Templates__ `Flex::Template::SlimSearch`, subclass of `Flex::Template::Search`
+* __Slim Search Templates__ `Flex::Template::SlimSearch` (subclass of `Flex::Template::Search`)
 * __Partial Template__ `Flex::Tempalte::Partial` class

 The Generic Templates can handle all sort of requests, but they are mostly useful to internally define all the elasticsearch API Methods {% see 2.6 %}.
 Indeed you will mostly use Search (or SlimSearch) templates, which are search-specialized subclass of templates, easier to use.
-Partial Templates are used to generate repeating structures (similar to the ERB Rails partials).
+Partial Templates are used to generate repeating structures (similar to the ERB Rails partials) or dynamic structures.

 ### Flex Generic Templates